caloon/UnsupportedOSVersionAlert/README.md

 #### Manually
 1. Download and drop ```UnsupportedOSVersionAlert.swift``` in your project.
+2. [Work in Progress] Drop the language files into your project.
-2. Done!
+3. Done!

 ## Usage example
-1. Make your AppDelegate a delegate of OSVersionCheckerDelegate
+- Make your AppDelegate a delegate of OSVersionCheckerDelegate
 ```
 class AppDelegate: UIApplicationDelegate, OSVersionCheckerDelegate
 ```
-2. Implement the delegate method in your AppDelegate
+- Implement the delegate method in your AppDelegate
 ```
 func didCheckOSVersion(supported: Bool) {
     if !supported {